Wondering where to eat in Geelong? Then head to the Pakington Street cafes and treat your taste buds to delicious Geelong food.

 9 Grams has great coffee too and they use two styles of coffee beans.
 The Bella blend that’s best served with milk and an Ethiopian Single Origin for short blacks.

-The cafe is both rustic and trendy with whitewashed wood panelling and huge windows that open onto the street.
+The cafe is both rustic and trendy with whitewashed wood paneling and huge windows that open onto the street.

 Tip: They have seriously wicked desserts.